Time Series Alignment with Global Invariances: Introduction

-In the time series context, in order to deal with both local and global temporal distortions, a similarity measure called Dynamic Time Warping (DTW,~\citet{sakoe1978dynamic}) has been introduced.
-It is invariant (up to sampling artefacts) to any monotonically increasing temporal map that would align starting and end times.
-It has been initially introduced for speech processing applications and is now widely used in a variety of contexts such as human activity recognition \cite{chang2019d3tw}, satellite image analysis \cite{wegner2019dtwsat} or medical applications \cite{huang2020classification}.
-In this work, we aim at tackling both temporal and feature space invariances.
+In more detail, we aim at tackling both temporal and feature space invariances.
 To do so, we state the problem as a joint optimization over temporal alignments and feature space transformations, as depicted in Figure~\ref{fig:global_scheme}.
-That general framework allows the use of either DTW or its smoothed counterpart softDTW as an alignment procedure.
+Our general framework allows the use of either DTW or its smoothed counterpart softDTW as an alignment procedure.
 Similarly, though rigid transformations of the feature space seem a reasonable invariance class, we show that our method can be used in conjunction with other families of transformations.
 Such a framework allows considering the case when time series differ both in length and feature space dimensionality.
 We introduce two different optimization procedures that could be used to tackle this problem and show experimentally that they lead to effectively invariant similarity measures.
 Our method can also be used to compute meaningful barycenters even when time series at stake do not lie in the same feature space.
-Finally, we showcase the versatility of our method and the importance to jointly learn feature space transformations and temporal alignments on two real-world applications that are time series forecasting for human motion and cover song identification.
+Finally, we showcase the versatility of our method and the importance of jointly learning feature space transformations and temporal alignments on two real-world applications that are time series forecasting for human motion and cover song identification.